 The interior of the house is framed with three 30’ long, 10" x 12" summer beams that are centrally located and extend the length of the house.
 They are situated beneath the first, second, and attic floors.
 The lowermost beam is made of oak with oak binding joists, the second floor and attic "summers" (as they were often referred to in 18th c. vernacular) are made of yellow pine with pine binding joists.
 All binding joists are approximately 24" on center.
 Each joist/summer intersection is a mortise and tenon held by an oak peg and marked with small Roman numerals that are hidden by flooring.
 The opposite ends of the binding joists extend into the exterior walls and are secured by a method unknown as of this writing.
 The first floor summer contains paint residue of the same color as the vertical wallboards, which suggest that it was painted during the 18th century.

-The home was abandoned in 1918 and sat unoccupied, and without electricity and indoor plumbing, until about 1960 when the former owners (Holm: 1956-2002) completed their renovations and moved in.
+The home was unoccupied from 1918 until around 1960 when the former owners (Holm: 1956-2002) installed electricity and plumbing and completed renovations.
 A wardrobe in the northeast bed chamber on the second floor is from the nearby Lincoln family homestead which was built around 1800 by Jacob Lincoln.
 Jacob was an uncle to Thomas Lincoln, the father of our sixteenth president.
 The Holms purchased the wardrobe at auction in the 1960s and raised it up to the second story room before flooring was completed in that room.
-The wardrobe does not break down into sections and cannot be moved via the winding staircase or through a window, therefore it remains where it was placed more than 50 years ago.
+The one-piece wardrobe does not break down and cannot be moved via the winding staircase or through a window, therefore it remains where it was placed more nearly six decades ago.

 When the Kline family purchased the home in 1948, a freestanding log cabin lacking its roof and chimney, stood just a few feet to the south of the kitchen.
 The cabin was razed between 1948 and 1956 to make way for a driveway and parking area, but thankfully photos were taken to document its existence.